DiamondLightSource/freephil/docs/usage.rst

 =========================

-Phil files are converted to uniform Phil objects, type :class:`freephil.scope`.
+Phil files are converted to uniform Phil objects, type :class:`freephil.scope` or :class:`freephil.definition`.
 It holds all the information of the original Phil file (or string), and brings all the facilities needed to further work with the Phil objects.

 parse: Creating of Phil objects
 -------------------------------

-The Phil parser converts base files, user files and command line arguments to uniform Phil objects.
-The input can be either a string (``input_string=``) or  a file (``file_name=``).
+The Phil parser converts base files, user files (or equivalent strings) to uniform Phil objects.
+The input can be either a string
+(``input_string=``) or  a file (``file_name=``).
 Useful feature is ``source_info=`` which can hold information on the source of the Phil object.